-Part 4 - Worksheet to calculate the GRIP addition (predecessor or subsidiary was not a CO or the corporation is becoming a CCPC nb.
-1 Corporation becoming a CCPC Postam algamationPos st wind-up Complete this part when there has been an amalgamation (within the and the predecessor or subsidiary was not a CCPC or a DIC in its last immediately before the amalgamation and for a subsidiary corporation tax year.
-The last tax year for a predecess sor corporation was its tax year that ended Calculate the GRIP addition of a successor corporation following an a malgamation at the end of its first tax year Calculate the GRIP addition of a parent corporation upon wind-up at the received the assets of the subsidiary. ne end of the tax year that ends immediate ely after the tax year in which the parent has In the calculation below, corporation means a predecessor or a subsitivation a CCPC or a DIC in its last year.
-Keep a copy of this calculation for Cost amount to the corporation of all property immediately before the e end of its previous/last tax year A5 The corporation's money on hand immediately before the end of its pre vious/last tax year · · · · · · · · · · · · · · · · · · · B5 Total of subsection 111(1) losses that would have been deductible in of the previous/last tax year if the corporation had had unlimited income thad realized an unlimited amount of capital gains for the previous/last rom each business carried on and each p Non-capital losses C5 Net capital losses D5 Farm losses Restricted farm losses F5 Limited partnership losses G5 Subtotal (add amounts C5 to G5) ► H5 Total of all amounts deducted under subsection 111(1) in calculating the ne corporation's taxable income for the pre evious/last tax year: Non-capital losses 15 Net capital losses Farm losses Restricted farm losses Limited partnership losses Subtotal (add amounts I5 to M5) N5 Unused and unexpired losses at the end of the c (amount H5 minus amount N5) ► 05 Subtotal (add amounts A5, B5, and O5) P5 All the corporation's debts and other obligations to pay that were outstanding immediately before the end of its previous/last tax year Q5 Paid-up capital of all the corporation's issued and outstanding shares of capital stock immediately before the end of its previous/last tax year R5 All the corporation's reserves deducted in its previous/last tax year S5 The corporation's capital dividend account immediately before the end of its previous/last tax year ····· T5 The corporation's low rate income pool immediately before the end of its previous/last tax year · · · · · · · · · · · · · · · · · · · U5 10 providuo/laottax year · · · · · · · · · · · · · · · · · · · 05 Subtotal (add amounts Q5 to U5) ► V5 GRIP addition post-amalgamation or post-wind-up (predecesso or the corporation is becoming a CCPC (amount P5 minus amount print and print and pr IC in its last tax year), W5 After you complete this worksheet for each predecessor and each sub osidiary, calculate the total of all the W5 an nounts.
-Enter this total amount on: - line 220 for a corporation becoming a CCPC; line 230 for post-amalgamation; or line 240 for post-wind-up.
+Part 4 - Worksheet to calculate the GRIP additio (predecessor or subsidiary was not a CO or the corporation is becoming a CCPC nb.
+1 Corporation becoming a CCPC Postam algamation Post wind-up Complete this part when there has been an amalgamation (within the and the predecessor or subsidiary was not a CCPC or a DIC in its last immediately before the amalgamation and for a subsidiary corporation tax year.
+The last tax year for a predec essor corporation was its tax year that ended Calculate the GRIP addition of a successor corporation following an a malgamation at the end of its first tax y ear.
+Calculate the GRIP addition of a parent corporation upon wind-up at the received the assets of the subsidiary. ne end of the tax year that ends immed iately after the tax year in which the parent has In the calculation below, corporation means a predecessor or a subs was a CCPC or a DIC in its last year.
+Keep a copy of this calculation f Cost amount to the corporation of all property immediately before the end of its previous/last tax year .
+A5 The corporation's money on hand immediately before the end of its pre vious/last tax year B5 Total of subsection 111(1) losses that would have been deductible in a the previous/last tax year if the corporation had had unlimited income had realized an unlimited amount of capital gains for the previous/last rom each business carried on and eac Non-capital losses C5 Net capital losses D5 Farm losses Restricted farm losses F5 Limited partnership losses G5 Subtotal (add amounts C5 to G5) ► H5 Total of all amounts deducted under subsection 111(1) in calculating t ne corporation's taxable income for the previous/last tax year: Non-capital losses 15 Net capital losses Farm losses Restricted farm losses Limited partnership losses Subtotal (add amounts I5 to M5) N5 Unused and unexpired losses at the end of the c Unused and unexpired losses at the end of the C (amount H5 minus amount N5) ► 05 Subtotal (add amounts A5, B5, and O5) P5 All the corporation's debts and other obligations to pay that were · 05 outstanding immediately before the end of its previous/last tax year ····· Q5 Paid-up capital of all the corporation's issued and outstanding shares of capital stock immediately before the end of its previous/last tax year ····· R5 All the corporation's reserves deducted in its previous/last tax year ······ S5 The corporation's capital dividend account immediately before the end of its previous/last tax year ····· Т5 The corporation's low rate income pool immediately before the end of its previous/last tax year · · · · · · · · · · · · · · · · · · · U5 Subtotal (add amounts Q5 to U5) ► V5 GRIP addition post-amalgamation or post-wind-up (predecesso or the corporation is becoming a CCPC (amount P5 minus amound a component of the component nt V5) (if negative, enter "0") · · · · · · · · · · · · · · · · · · · W5 After you complete this worksheet for each predecessor and each sub osidiary, calculate the total of all the W5 amounts.
+Enter this total amount on: line 220 for a corporation becoming a CCPC; line 230 for post-amalgamation; or line 240 for post-wind-up.